Our Team

 Sarah-Anne Connolly, BA (Hons), MA, Post Dip CBT, Post Dip.

-Play Therapist and PsychotherapistSarah-Anne is a qualified Play Therapist and Child & Adolescent Psychotherapist, completing her Masters training with the Children’s Therapy Centre.
+Sarah Play Therapist and PsychotherapistSarah-Anne is a qualified Play Therapist and Child & Adolescent Psychotherapist, completing her Masters training with the Children’s Therapy Centre.
 Sarah-Anne is working towards accreditation with IAPTP and follows their code of ethics and practice.
 Previously, Sarah-Anne completed a BA (Hons) in Psychology, a MA in Psychoanalytic Psychotherapy, followed by a Postgraduate Diploma in CBT and a Postgraduate Diploma in Play Therapy.

 Sarah-Anne has worked with teenagers and children in educational, social care and clinical settings for the last 19 years.
 She has worked with children and teenagers who have experienced anxiety, mental health issues, complex family background, low self-esteem, trauma, and attachment disruptions.
 Sarah-Anne takes a humanistic, integrative and child-centred approach